Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-It gave them their first acknowledgment of it.
-Space to be mindful and question
+They were able to relate the problem in their immediate surroundings to a worldwide issue.

 Did the resource encourage new ways of thinking and talking about the value food?